PRAM or Parallel Random Access Machines

 - Therefore, if there are N processors in a PRAM, then N number of independent operations can be performed in a particular unit of time.

-Models of PRAM: While accessing the shared memory, there can be conflicts while performing the read and write operation (i.e.), a processor can access a memory block which is already being accessed by another processor.
-Therefore, there are various constraints on a PRAM model which handle the read or write conflicts.
+While accessing the shared memory, there can be conflicts while performing the read and write operation (i.e.), a processor can access a memory block that is already being accessed by another processor.
+Therefore, there are various constraints on a PRAM model which handles the read or write conflicts.
 They are:

-- EREW: also called Exclusive Read Exclusive Write is a constraint which doesn’t allow two processors to read or write from the same memory location at the same instance.
+- EREW: also called Exclusive Read Exclusive Write is a constraint that doesn’t allow two processors to read or write from the same memory location at the same instance.

-- CRCW: also called Concurrent Read Concurrent Write is a constraint which allows all the processors to read from and write to the same memory location parallelly.
+- CRCW: also called Concurrent Read Concurrent Write is a constraint that allows all the processors to read from and write to the same memory location parallelly.

 Example: Suppose we wish to add an array consisting of N numbers.
 We generally iterate through the array and use N steps to find the sum of the array.
 So, if the size of the array is N and for each step, let’s assume the time taken to be 1 second.
 Therefore, it takes N seconds to complete the iteration.
 The same operation can be performed more efficiently using a CRCW model of a PRAM.
 Let there be N/2 parallel processors for an array of size N, then the time taken for the execution is 4 which is less than N = 6 seconds in the following illustration.